deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 This can also be achieved by using a TBC version with a larger tweakey size.

+## Hardware-Friendly Alternative

+For very hardware-constrained scenarios, one can simply replace Deoxys-TBC-384 by the lightweight TBC Skinny-128/384+ \[[GIKMP21](GIKMP21)\].
+They have exactly the same block/tweakey sizes and security goals.
+They can be used interchangeably.

 <!-- ## Nonce-Protection Mechanism -->

 <!-- For Deoxys-AE1 and Deoxys-AE2, one can protect the nonce by two constructions (basically TBC-based variations of the schemes proposed by Bellare et al. at CRYPTO 2019).
 TODO -->